leetjoy/council/weekly_summary_26-Aug-2023.md

 - [@tomato](https://pioneerapp.xyz/#/members/2)

-    > This DAO member has been a key player in the project since its beginning.
-He has continued to be an involved member, regularly posting important topics on the pre-proposal threads and creating proposal, answering questions on the Discord channels.
+    > This DAO member has been a key player in the project since its inception.
+He has consistently remained an active member, regularly posting important topics in the pre-proposal threads, creating proposals, and answering questions on the Discord channels.
     >
     - [Apps WG Vision](https://pioneerapp.xyz/#/forum/thread/560)
     - Moderated a Discord server and troubleshot Discord settings